 ▪ The state has not developed effective protocols to track the production, transport, and disposal of radioactive material to the extent that serious environmental and public health harms will likely occur.

-The demand letter concludes, “Oil and gas regulation in Ohio is inadequate to protect human health, safety, and environment, and many of those living in Ohio’s shale play suffer as a result.
-Furthermore, the inadequate regulation of oil and gas waste in the state, threatens Ohio’s ability to maintain its primacy in carrying out the CWA (Clean Water Act) and RCRA (Resource Conservation and Recovery Act).
+The demand letter concludes, “Oil and gas regulation in Ohio is inadequate to protect human health, safety, and environment, and many of those living in Ohio’s shale play suffers as a result.
+Furthermore, the inadequate regulation of oil and gas waste in the state threatens Ohio’s ability to maintain its primacy in carrying out the CWA (Clean Water Act) and RCRA (Resource Conservation and Recovery Act).
 FreshWater respectfully requests that that Governor issue a moratorium on all further gas development until the risks of development in the State of Ohio are better understood and until and unless reasonable regulations have been put in place to remedy these grave issues.”

 Lea Harper, Managing Director of FreshWater Accountability Project commented: “The Governor is accountable for the harms caused by fracking under his watch.
 He can no longer shirk responsibility and allow the state to continue without the necessary regulatory structure to fulfill its obligations to retain primacy to implement important federal regulations.
-Ohio is irresponsibly, if not deliberately and dangerously shirking its responsibilities to adequately enforce environmental laws.
+Ohio is irresponsible, if not deliberately and dangerously shirking its responsibilities to adequately enforce environmental laws.
 The Governor must answer to this, especially now that it is brought to his attention.”

-Teresa Mills, Program Director for Buckeye Environmental Network, agreed stating: “The recent rule changes proposed by the ODNR are evidence that Ohio’s regulatory scheme will continue to accommodate the oil/gas industry at the expense of its residents.
+Teresa Mills, Program Director for Buckeye Environmental Network, agreed to state: “The recent rule changes proposed by the ODNR are evidence that Ohio’s regulatory scheme will continue to accommodate the oil/gas industry at the expense of its residents.
 Governor DeWine has the obligation and responsibility to investigate and intervene on behalf of Ohio communities.
 If he chooses not to intervene he will be the one to answer for the catastrophes caused by the state’s lack of adequate regulation and oversight.”

-As continuing public health harms attributed to fracking demonstrate, the Governor should issue a ban on fracking and frack waste disposal in the state until the environmental injustices and public health risks are fully understood and addressed.
+As continuing, public health harms attributed to fracking demonstrate, the Governor should issue a ban on fracking and frack waste disposal in the state until the environmental injustices and public health risks are fully understood and addressed.